PlecoChanDev/Prompt-Forge/README.md

 Enable **Retry on error** in the Options panel to handle temporary image-generation failures.

+When ChatGPT displays its **Image generation failed** card, Prompt Forge first uses the card's native **Try again** action.
+This retries the image tool without creating another prompt or uploading the reference images again.

-Prompt Forge first uses ChatGPT's **Edit message** action and resubmits the exact resolved prompt with its existing attachments.
-If the edit control is unavailable, it uses the main composer with the same text, references, random sample, and materialized files.
+If that action is unavailable, Prompt Forge uses **Edit message** and resubmits the exact resolved prompt with its existing attachments.
+The final fallback uses the main composer with the same text, references, random sample, and materialized files.

 Only one automatic retry is attempted.
 A second failure stops the workflow.
 Policy and safety refusals are not retried.